ckdghks34/Robocode-Movement/README.md

 You may find the following information useful.
 These are links to Sun's online Java tutorials.

-[What Is an Interface?](http://java.sun.com/docs/books/tutorial/java/concepts/interface.html) - basic concept of what an interface is
+[What Is an Interface?](https://docs.oracle.com/javase/tutorial/java/IandI/createinterface.html) - basic concept of what an interface is
-[Creating and Using Interfaces](http://java.sun.com/docs/books/tutorial/java/interpack/createinterface.html) - how to create and to use interfaces
+[Using Interfaces](https://docs.oracle.com/javase/tutorial/java/IandI/usinginterface.html) - how to create and to use interfaces

 ## Specifications